-In Portugal some sector-specific or purpose-specific provisions for the protection of PII may be found in specific laws or regulations.
-A relevant example of these are the rules specifically applicable to the electronic communications (telecom) sector contained in Law 41/2004 of 18 August 2004, which implemented Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications, or the ePrivacy Directive) as amended by Law 46/2012 of 29 August 2012, implementing Directive 2009/136/EC (which also amended the ePrivacy Directive) and Commission Regulation (EU) No. 611/2013 of 24 June 2013 on the measures applicable to the notification of personal data breaches under the above referred Directive 2002/58/EC.
+In Portugal, some sector-specific or purpose-specific provisions for the protection of PII may be found in specific laws or regulations.
+A relevant example of these are the rules specifically applicable to the electronic communications (telecom) sector contained in Law No. 41/2004 of 18 August 2004, which implemented Directive 2002/58/EC (the ePrivacy Directive) as amended by Law No. 46/2012 of 29 August 2012, implementing Directive 2009/136/EC (the Cookie Directive) (which also amended the ePrivacy Directive) and Commission Regulation (EU) No. 611/2013 of 24 June 2013 on the measures applicable to the notification of personal data breaches under the ePrivacy Directive.
 The reform of ePrivacy legislation currently taking place in the European Union in line with the new rules in force under the GPDR will, no doubt, bring changes in this area to local legislation.

-The provisions of Directive 2006/24/EC of the European Parliament and of the Council of 15 March 2006 on the retention of data generated or processed in connection with the provision of publicly available electronic communications services or public communications networks and amending Directive 2002/58/EC have also been implemented in Portugal through Law No. 32/2008 of 17 June 2008 on the retention and transfer of such PII for the purposes of the investigation, detection and prosecution of serious crime by competent authorities.
+The provisions of Directive 2006/24/EC (the Data Retention Directive) amending the ePrivacy Directive have also been implemented in Portugal through Law No. 32/2008 of 17 June 2008 on the retention and transfer of such PII for the investigation, detection and prosecution of serious crime by competent authorities.

-Other specific scope or sector acts may also be referred to, as is the case of Law No. 12/2005 of 26 January 2005 (as amended) and Decree-Law No. 131/2014 of 29 August 2014, both on personal genetic and health information.
+Another specific scope or sector acts may also be referred to, as is the case of Law No. 12/2005 of 26 January 2005 (as amended) and Decree-Law No. 131/2014 of 29 August 2014, both on personal genetic and health information.

-The Portuguese Labour Code (2009) also contains a number of provisions on employee privacy, including provisions on monitoring and surveillance - namely, excluding the possibility of surveillance equipment being used by the employer to control employee performance (articles 20 to 22) and consultation requirements with employee work councils for certain types of processing.
-In the context of the coronavirus pandemic, specific provisions were also issued on the possibility of employee temperature measuring by employers.
+The Portuguese Labour Code (2009) also contains several provisions on employee privacy, including provisions on monitoring and surveillance - namely, excluding the possibility of surveillance equipment being used by the employer to control employee performance (articles 20 to 22) and consultation requirements with employee work councils for certain types of processing.
+In the context of the coronavirus pandemic, specific provisions were also issued on the possibility of employee temperature measuring or covid-19 testing by employers.